wongnai/kube-slack/README.md

 Additionally, the following environment variables can be used:

 - `TICK_RATE`: How often to update in milliseconds.
 (Default to 15000 or 15s)
 - `NAMESPACE`: What namespace to watch (default to default namespace).
-To watch multiple namespaces, spawn multiple instances.
+To watch multiple namespaces, launch with `--all-namespaces` argument.
 - `LOGGING_URL`: Add link to view logs.
 Can use the following variables in the URL:
   - `%CONTAINER%`: Container name
   - `%POD%`: Pod name